 Then, work the garland across the tree to accentuate the four sections.

-With the ornaments, the wire hanger Christmas tree already makes a beautiful decoration for your home.
+With the ornaments, the wire hanger Christmas tree already makes a beautiful Christmas decoration for your home.
 To add more functionality to it, turn the tree into a holiday card display by clipping cards to the tree with clothespins.
-This wire Christmas tree is such a festive piece of wall art, you may want to make one even if you have an actual Christmas tree in the house.
+This wire tree card holder is such a festive piece of wall art, you may want to make one even if you have an actual Christmas tree in the house.